IIM-Creative-Technology/A2_Data-IoT_Hoai-lan_Ryan/README.md

-## The schema of the circuit to connect a button
+## The schema of the circuit to connect a button to the raspberry pi pico

 ![circuit_button](https://user-images.githubusercontent.com/108990733/218135722-91cc514e-955a-438a-9c17-7678efd44624.png)